jamiealcazar/jamiealcazar/README.md

 - 👋 Hi, I’m @jamiealcazar
 - 👀 I’m interested in startups, the food industry, product management, and web development (and how those intersect!)
-- 🌱 I just graduated from my full-time software engineering immersive with General Assembly.
+- 🌱 I am a graduate of General Assembly's full-time software engineering immersive bootcamp.
 - 💞️ I’m looking for my first opportunity as a software engineer.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jamiealcazar/)